 In addition to the straight native, we also offer ‘Twilight Zone’ which was selected for its iridescent, silvery mauve midsummer color.
 Beautiful pastel tones intensify in fall with bright purple highlights.

-True deep blue foliage and exceptional bronze-red fall color.
-Tolerates heat and humidity.
-Native to prairies, fields, clearings, hills, limestone glades, roadsides, waste areas and open woods from Alberta to Quebec south to Arizona and Florida.
-It was one of the dominant grasses of the tallgrass prairie which once covered the rich and fertile soils of central North America.
+Native to prairies, fields, clearings, hills, limestone glades, roadsides, waste areas, and open woods from Alberta to Quebec south to Arizona and Florida.

-ACCORDING TO THE XERCES SOCIETY, Little bluestem serves as a larval host for 9 skipper species including the common wood nymph (Cercyonis pegala), Dakota skipper (Hesperia dacotae), Leonard’s skipper (Hesparia leonardus), and others.
+ACCORDING TO THE XERCES SOCIETY, Little bluestem serves as a larval host for nine skipper species including the common wood nymph, Dakota and Ottoe skippers, Leonard’s skipper, and others.